SpiderDLJD/AI_course_Assignment/README.md

 # AI_course_Assignment
-These files include code and some answers for assignment 01.
+These files include code and some answers for all assignments.